Overview and Learning Outcomes

 To Apply for the History of Art Minor:

 Visit the front desk at the History of Art department (GM08 Goldwin Smith Hall), or click the link below, to request the minor form.
-Make an appointment to meet with the Director of Undergraduate Studies, Professor Alexandridis, by contacting the undergraduate coordinator, Jessica Smith, by phone or email: (607) 255-9861, email@example.com; bring the minor form and a copy of your transcript.
+Make an appointment to meet with the Director of Undergraduate Studies, Professor Cohen-Aponte, by contacting Vladimic Micic, by phone or email: (607) 255-9861, firstname.lastname@example.org; bring the minor form and a copy of your transcript.
+You are encouraged to submit your application before you have completed all requirements.

 Requirements for the History of Art Minor: